Skip to main content

 A Different Kind of Signal

 This mode of action sets it apart from other familiar protocols.
 Testosterone replacement therapy, for instance, works by replenishing the fundamental hormonal building blocks the body uses.
-It addresses the directly.
+It addresses the endocrine system directly.
 Phosphodiesterase type 5 (PDE5) inhibitors, such as sildenafil, target the vascular system, enhancing blood flow to facilitate a physical response.

 PT-141 does neither.
 It engages with the neural circuitry that creates the impulse for sexual activity in the first place.
 This is a critical distinction.
 It suggests that its primary effects are rooted in brain chemistry, the software of our experience, rather than the hormonal hardware or the body’s plumbing.